alicebob/sqlittle/README.md

 This is (for now) a set of low level routines to read SQLite files.
 Both tables and indices can be read, but there is no support for SQL.

-Based on https://sqlite.org/fileformat2.html and empirical evidence.
+Based on https://sqlite.org/fileformat2.html and some SQLite source code reading.

 # why